The Royal Hospital School reinforces a values-driven education

 The Royal Hospital School was established by Royal Charter in 1712 with a remit to ‘improve navigation’ through education.
-By the late nineteenth century, it had become affectionately known as the ‘cradle of the navy’ as it prepared boys for a life at sea, many of whom went on to become explorers and pioneers of their time.
+By the late nineteenth century, it had become affectionately known as the ‘cradle of the navy’ as it prepared boys for a life at sea.

 Just over 300 years later, discovery, exploration and challenge continue to shape the ethos of the school, and we place great importance on the traditional values of loyalty, commitment, courage, respect, service and integrity.
 The school’s most recent Independent Schools Inspectorate (ISI) report states: ‘Pupils show strong moral and social awareness and their sense of British values is highly tuned as a direct result of the school’s links with the Royal Navy’.